Skip to main content

 });

-Compared to a regular httpBatchLink, a unstable_httpBatchStreamLink will:
+Compared to a regular httpBatchLink, a httpBatchStreamLink will:

-• Cause the response to be sent with a Transfer-Encoding: chunked and Vary: trpc-batch-mode headers
+• Cause the response to be sent with a transfer-encoding: chunked and content-type: application/jsonl

 • Remove the data key from the argument object passed to responseMeta (because with a streamed response, the headers are sent before the data is available)